muratk5n/thirdwave/en/README.md

 ---

 Cosin is in Qinghai.
 Yep..
 Tibet, Qinghai, Sichuan, Shaanxi.
-All have a lot of potential.
+All have great potential.
 China can become energy independent, using solar alone.

 ---